NgTuanHung051103/docs/thanhlm/UC_G01_Create_Game.md

     - Description: ≤1000 chars (if provided)
 9. **The system starts a database transaction and performs the following operations:**
     - Creates new Game record with is_active = false and prerequisite_reading_id set to the selected reading
-    - Calculates the optimal sequence_order position (after the last game with same prerequisite_reading_id)
-    - Creates new LearningPathItem record linking the game to the current learning path
     - Commits the transaction if all operations succeed
 10. **The system displays success message (MSG_1) and closes the dialog.**
 11. **The system refreshes the Learning Path Edit screen to show the newly created game in the correct position.**